Leadership Corpus Christi

 The selection committee is charged with forming a class that represents a reasonable cross section of the backgrounds, interests, and business and civic ties of the Corpus Christi community.
 Generally, the class profile reflects a primary orientation towards business, and a secondary orientation towards nonprofit organizations.

 Each member of the selection committee individually reviews and scores each application using a uniform rating system.
 To maximize objectivity, the first page of the personal data is omitted from this phase of the selection process.
 Selection Committee members do not see or know the names or personal data of applicants when scoring responses.
-The final selection of participants is made in full committee with all data available and the goals of the Leadership Corpus Christi program considered.
-Approximately thirty participants will be selected to participate in the Leadership Corpus Christi Class.

 A completed Application Packet consists of the following items: